How to make your content go viral?

 The best thing about paid advertising methods such as pay-per-click(PPC), social media ads, ad retargeting, and banner ads is the fact that they’re instant, allowing you to create an initial buzz and momentum around your viral content.

 Before you jump straight into paid ads, in order to avoid disappointment and low engagement rates, make sure you’ve created high-quality content and optimized all other possible aspects.

 14. Use startup growth hacks

 Like a startup, you need a blueprint to help you scale your business to the next level.

 Growth hacks require innovation, skill, and strategy.
 In other words, you need to push beyond the noises and use your content to build a customer/reader acquisition and retention gameplan.

 Many companies have used growth hacking to achieve their viral marketing goals.
 Dropbox rose to fame using a simple referral hack without spending a fortune on advertising.

 If you’re not sure where to start, you can borrow a few notes from this company’s success story.

-As a content marketer, to ensure a long term success, you need to focus on building an email list, brand partnerships, and set up a robust referral program.
+As a content marketer, to ensure long-term success, you need to focus on building an email list, and brand partnerships and setting up a robust referral program.

 15. Share your content at the right time